Graduate Student Awards

 Theodore Wolf Prize

-The Office of Graduate and Professional Education awards the annual Theodore Wolf Prize in the Physical and Life Sciences (Chemistry, Physics, Biological Sciences, Geology, Marine Studies, Climatology and Agricultural Sciences) for the outstanding Ph.D. dissertation.
-The award carries a check for $1,000 and a certificate of recognition.
+The Office of Graduate and Professional Education awards the annual Theodore Wolf Prize to a graduate student in the Physical and Life Sciences (Chemistry, Physics, Biological Sciences, Geology, Marine Studies, Climatology and Agricultural Sciences) for the outstanding Ph.D. dissertation.
+The award carries a check for $1,500 and a certificate of recognition.

 Winners of the Theodore Wolf Prize from the Department of Physics and Astronomy